 This tipster may also be confounded (spreading your bets eh?
-You're useless!
-After this crud I'm going to hire a real gardening correspondent – Ed) (But you would have to pay them money - Flora) by a remarkable entry from the local zoo-keeper F.Heffalump Esq.
-This entry contains an extraordinary collection of zoocchini (Geddit?!).
+You're useless! – Ed) by a remarkable entry from the local zoo-keeper F.Heffalump Esq.
+This entry contains an extraordinary collections of zoocchini (Geddit?!).

 The King of the Long Cucumber, A.Daddy is also a strong possibility to win.
 What a marvellous output of beautifully crafted produce he has....er...produced.

 Although a strong contender for the non-existent category of “Highest Volume Output of Medium-sized Petits Poids”, this correspondent does not expect any rosettes for Society member L.Burblings who has been pestering the judging panel day and night with small, ill-formed courgettes masquerading under the category of “Marrow”.
 Tut.
 Tut.